aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/08-run-1stjob.md

 You can also check the number of nodes available in your cluster using the command **sinfo**.
 Do not hesitate to refresh it, nodes generally take less than 5 min to appear.

 ```bash
 sinfo

 ```
  The following example shows 4 nodes.
 ![squeue output](/images/hpc-aws-parallelcluster-workshop/sinfo-output.png)

-Once the job has been processed, you should see similar results as follows in the *.out* file:

-The output is similar bellow:
+Once the job has been processed, you should see similar results as follows in the *.out* file.
+The output should be similar to the one below:

 ![squeue output](/images/hpc-aws-parallelcluster-workshop/helloworld-output.png)

-Done!

 After a few minutes, your cluster will scale down unless there are more job to process.
 Next, learn about what is happening in the background.